nayeem-rafi/Circular-Cropping-Blurring-Gray-Scalling-Image-Processing/README.md

 This MATLAB project demonstrates how to interactively crop a circular portion of an image and apply a Gaussian blur filter to the cropped region.
 It showcases the practical use of image processing techniques such as cropping, filtering, and channel-wise manipulation of an image.

 # Description
  This MATLAB script allows users to crop an image in a circular region and apply a Gaussian blur to that area.
 The user selects the center and edge of the circular region interactively.
-A Gaussian filter is then applied to blur the selected area, and the final image with the blurred circular crop is displayed.
+A Gaussian filter is then applied to blur the selected area, and the final image with the blurred circular crop is displayed in GRAY SCALE.

 ### Objective
 The primary goals of this project are to: